List of top-division football clubs in UEFA countries: Bosnia and Herzegovina

 Prior to gaining independence from Yugoslavia, clubs from Bosnia and Herzegovina were eligible to compete in the Yugoslav First League, which they won three times.
 The country gained independence in 1992, and its Football Association gained UEFA membership in 1998.
 Due to political tensions between Bosniaks, Bosnian Serbs and Bosnian Croats, the country did not have a single national top division until the 2002–03 season, but rather two or three.
-Since then, Zrinjski Mostar have won six titles, Sarajevo have won four, Željezničar have won three, Široki Brijeg have won twice and three other teams have won it once each.
+Since then, Zrinjski Mostar have won eight titles, Sarajevo have won four, Željezničar have won three, Borac have won three, Široki Brijeg have won twice and two other teams have won it once each.

 Since the 2016–17 season, the Premier League has consisted of 12 clubs, reduced from 16 in previous seasons.
 The 2016–17 season was the first for a two-stage season.
 In the first stage, each team played all others home and away, after which the league split into two six-team groups that also played home and away.
 The top six teams played for the championship and European qualifying places; the bottom six played to avoid relegation.
 At the end of the second stage, the bottom two clubs of the relegation group dropped to either the First League of the Federation of Bosnia and Herzegovina or the First League of the Republika Srpska.
 Since the 2018–19 season, the league is not played as the one in the 2016–17 season.
 Actually very simple, after all the 12 clubs play each other two times, once home and once away, they play each other three times, also playing home or away depending on how the schedule is made.
 With that, the league season has 33 full rounds instead of the 22 rounds and an additional 10 rounds in the relegation and championship games.

-Clubs and locations as of 2021-22 season:
+Clubs and locations as of 2025–26 season: